uraimo/run-on-arch-action/README.md

+> [!NOTE]
-> [!NOTE] New major release addressing sporadic segmentation faults
+> **New major release addressing sporadic segmentation faults**
 >
-> The release 3.0.0 addressed sporadic segmentation faults noticed with recent kernel releases, please update your action to this new major release if you start noticing random or systematic CI failures.
+> The release 3.0.0 addresses sporadic segmentation faults noticed with recent kernel releases, please update your action to this new major release (e.g. @v3) if you start noticing random or systematic CI failures.

 # Run-On-Arch GitHub Action